 Typically, the tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
 The toxin makes muscles contract involuntarily and become rigid.
 Tetanus usually develops after a wound... read more bacteria enter the body through a wound and begin to grow and produce the toxin.
 The toxin causes severe muscle spasms and can be fatal.
 Therefore, vaccination is particularly important.

-Diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more usually causes inflammation of the throat and mucous membranes of the mouth.
+Diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure ) Corynebacterium diphtheriae.
+Some types... read more usually causes inflammation of the throat and mucous membranes of the mouth.
 Also, the bacteria that cause diphtheria produce a toxin that can damage the heart, kidneys, and nervous system.
 Before routine vaccination became available, diphtheria was a leading cause of death in children.

 For more information, see the Centers for Disease Control and Prevention's (CDC) Td (Tetanus, Diphtheria) vaccine information statement.

 (See also Overview of Immunization Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by... read more .)

 Administration of Tetanus-Diphtheria Vaccine